YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLNOBIJBACK, MUPIP JOURNAL BACKWARD cannot continue as journal file xxxx does not have before image journaling

-MUPIP Error: This indicates that an attempt to use BACKWARD qualifier on xxxx journal file was made without enabling before image journaling on the file.
+MUPIP Error: This indicates that an attempt to use the BACKWARD qualifier on xxxx journal file was made without enabling before-image journaling on the file.

-Action: Ensure before image journaling is enabled prior to the usage of BACKWARD qualifier, alternatively use FORWARD qualifier for nobefore image journaling enabled files.
+Action: Ensure before-image journaling is enabled prior to the usage of BACKWARD qualifier, alternatively use FORWARD qualifier for nobefore image journaling enabled files.

 -------------------
 JNLNOCREATE